soumaiabouh/smart-grid-privacy-enhancing-system/m3/Architecture.md

 ## 4. Privacy Requirements
 *List, using a structured format (e.g., enumerated lists organized by section) the main privacy requirements your system will support.*

+### 4.1 Data Anonymity and Customer Confidentiality
+1. Ensure personally identifiable information is stripped from collected data to prevent identification
+### 4.2 Encryption
+### 4.3 Data Minimization
+1. Collect only the necessary data required for billing and system operation.
+Minimize the collection of personal information beyond what is essential for providing services.
+### 4.4 Transparency and Consent
+1. Inform users about the data being collected and obtain explicit consent to do so.
+2. **User Control**: provide users with the option to control their data

 For reference, the following activities 5-6-7 are described in detail in [Rozanski and Woods Ch.
 13](https://mcgill.on.worldcat.org/oclc/794554030).

 ## 5. Stakeholders